ardittristan/5eSheet-resourcesPlus/README.md

 # 5e-Sheet Resources Plus

-This Module allows you to have add more resources to the 5e character sheet.
+Resouces Plus allows you to have up to 20 resource fields on actor sheets.
+These resources have the same functionality as the default resources.
+The max/shown amount can also be globally in the settings, or locally on the sheet itself.

 ## Installation